HubSpot/homebrew-gae_sdk/README.md

 Issues and pull requests gladly accepted, and feel free to steal these patches for use in a non-Homebrew setup.

-Note: If you have ever used GoogleAppEngineLauncher.app, you might have symlinks to it in /usr/local/bin that need to be deleted before Homebrew will link this formula correctly.

 # Installation

+**Important:** If you have ever used GoogleAppEngineLauncher.app, you might have *.py symlinks to it in /usr/local/bin that must be deleted before Homebrew will link this formula correctly.

     brew unlink google-app-engine
     brew tap dylanvee/gae_sdk